 Then, all you have to think about is takeoff and landing and now you’re all set to enjoy your vacation!

 Liked this article about travel documents for infants?
 Be sure to check out our other tips for flying with a baby below!
 We’ve traveled with Gwen since she was born, and we have a long list of tried and true favorites!

-- Our must-have travel stroller, travel car seat, and baby gear
+- Must-have travel stroller, travel car seat, and baby gear

 - Our tips for traveling with a baby